Types of research with cannabis

 - Is the intent of the study to discover or verify the effects of cannabis for therapeutic purposes?

-- Is the intent to use the study results to help apply for a market authorization under the FDR?
+- Is the purpose of the study to use the results to support an application for market authorization under the Food and Drugs Regulations?

-If you answer 'yes' to any of these questions, your study may be a clinical trial under the FDR.
+If you answer yes to any of these questions, your study may be a clinical trial under the Food and Drugs Regulations.

 If you want to conduct a clinical trial with cannabis, you will need both:

-- a No Objection Letter (NOL) from the Office of Clinical Trials (OCT)
+- a No Objection Letter from the Office of Clinical Trials

-For more information on clinical trials with cannabis, please see the Notice to stakeholders – Clarification of requirements Under the Food and Drug Regulations when conducting clinical Trials with cannabis.
+For more information on clinical trials with cannabis, please see the Clarification of requirements when conducting clinical trials with cannabis.

 Observational studies

-Observational studies are non-interventional studies with cannabis that are limited to recording observations and analyzing data.
+Observational studies with cannabis are non-interventional studies that are limited to recording observations and analyzing data.
 These types of studies do not require approval from Health Canada.
-A researcher conducting an observational study is not permitted to conduct any authorized activities with cannabis including possessing and administering cannabis to participants.
+A researcher conducting an observational study is not permitted to conduct any activities with cannabis that involve possessing, distributing or administering cannabis to participants.

-While you do not need authorization from Health Canada to conduct observational studies with cannabis, you should make sure to check with your Research Ethics Boards about applicable ethics requirements.
+While you do not need authorization from Health Canada to conduct observational studies with cannabis, you should check with your Research Ethics Boards about applicable ethics requirements.

-An example of an observational study could be asking participants to fill out a questionnaire on how they felt after consuming cannabis products that:
+An example of an observational study could be asking participants to fill out a questionnaire on how they felt after consuming cannabis products that both:

-- are available on the legal, regulated market or under the cannabis for medical purposes framework; and,
+- are available on the legal, regulated market or under the cannabis for medical purposes framework

 Other types of research studies